 Not to be confused with “site speed”, page speed refers to how quickly a page loads once a visitor enters the site.
-Some more ways to describe this aspect of the website’s role in the online presence of a brand is “page load time”, which is the amount of time that the content on one page of your site takes to fully load.
+Another way to describe a website’s role in the online presence of a brand is “page load time”.
+This is the amount of time that the content on one page of your site takes to fully load.

 You can ask informed questions about the condition of your site and collaborate on what work is being done on its page speed.
-If you are going solo in the creation of your online presence, these tips below might give you some pointers for where you can make a positive difference.
+If you are going solo in creating your online presence, these tips below might give you some pointers for where you can make a positive difference.

 Minifying Stylesheets and More

-Not only will simplifying the code help to increase loading efficiency, so will removing any unnecessary characters and other improper formatting.
+All of the code that makes up the website can be suffering a very similar fate as a disorganized and bloated system of files.
+Not only will simplifying the code help to increase loading efficiency, so will removing any unnecessary characters or improper formatting.

 Rid It Of Useless Redirects

 Are you looking to achieve a site with an online presence to rival that of your competition?
 Do you want every facet of your site to represent your brand with pride and prestige?
-Give OCGnow a call today for insight about some of the best practices and solutions for strengthening your online capital.
+Give OCGnow a call today at (904) 600-3600 for insight about some of the best practices and solutions for strengthening your online capital.